Scene Dining Indian Street Kitchen

-The tables are really nice indoor and outdoor, after skimming through the evening menu and looking through Instagram images for inspiration what to pick.
-I eventually ordered Makhani Chicken with a couple of butter naan for sides.
+The tables are nice indoor and outdoor, after skimming through the evening menu and looking through Instagram images for inspiration on what to pick.
+I eventually ordered Makhani Chicken with a couple of butter naan for the sides.
 Whilst that was being prepared the starters arrived, where you’re given a typical Indian chutney sauce and poppadoms for starters.

-The Makhani Chicken was a delight with the butter naan, the taste was divine and it really fills you up, for me this and the starters was enough to keep me full for the night.
+The Makhani Chicken was a delight with the butter naan, the taste was divine and it fills you up, for me this and the starters was enough to keep me full for the night.
 Consequently, I did not order anything further as this was more than enough to fill a person up.

 The price came up to be just over £20 for my whole meal including mains and starters.

-Opening Times: Mon-Fri Lunch 12pm–3pm
+Times: Mon-Fri Lunch 12pm–3pm

-Opening Time Evenings Mon-Wed 4pm-11pm
+Evenings Mon-Wed 4pm-11pm

-All their meat are Halal.
+All their meat is Halal.